+In the pictures above, the sequence of gates in $R_0^{v/h}$ acts in six steps displayed from left to right.
+In terms of these gadgets, $R_0$ can be expressed as the following 48-step operation

+This gadget has the action that we depicted in Eq.~\ref{eq:R0-intro}. \item We also construct the $FT(\cdot)$ version of each elementary gadget.
+This is done in a very similar way to the one-dimensional case.
+We do not summarize this here but direct the interested reader to Sec.~\ref{sec:toriccode}. \item Our choice of gadgets has the following property: syndromes within and on boundaries of gadgets do not have any effect on syndromes outside the gadget.
+This property is imposed because in 2D, neighboring gadgets can interact on a one-dimensional boundary, and we would like to minimize the spread of correlations. \end{itemize} Thus, we can consider a circuit $\cC$ which is expressed through elementary operations $\cI_0$, $\cT_0^{h/v}$ and $\cM_0^{h/v}$, and the error correction gadget $\cR_0$.
+We define fault-tolerant simulation $FT^k(\cC)$ similarly to Def.~\ref{def:FT_original-intro}.
+The toric code automaton is then a repeated application of circuit $FT^n(\cI_0)$ $T$ times, where $n = \log_3 L$, and the circuit operates on a $L \times L$ torus.

-We find that to achieve error suppression from a $p$-bounded error model to a $O(p^2)$-bounded error model, we need to perform a constant number $k$ levels of fault tolerant simulation.
+We prove fault tolerance of our construction in Sec.~\ref{sec:FT_proof}.
+We find that to achieve error suppression from a $p$-bounded error model to an $O(p^2)$-bounded error model, we need to perform a constant number $k$ levels of fault-tolerant simulation.
 Every time we perform $k$ levels of simulation, we say that we implement a single step of an \emph{outer} simulation.
 We call the simulation that is performed within these $k$ levels the \emph{inner} simulation.
-To make proofs easier, we need to slightly modify how we perform the inner simulation, which we explain in detail in Sec.~\ref{sec:toriccode}.
-However, the main idea explained in this overview does not change.
+To make proofs easier, we slightly modify how we perform the inner simulation in comparison to the outer one, which we explain in detail in Sec.~\ref{sec:toriccode}.
+However, the main idea explained above does not change.